Kimball Jenkins Board of Directors

 Before his detour into the Fine Arts, Ryan studied Wildlife Biology and Environmental Law at the University of Alaska Fairbanks, where he received his BS.
 A required drawing course his senior year detoured him into the Fine Arts where under Farid Haddad at New England College he received his BA in Sculpture and Photography.
 Since 2006 he has served various roles for the Carolyn Jenkins Trust including Executive Director, Director of Operations and Development and Managing Director.
 He is a member of Creative Concord and the recipient of The New Hampshire Art Educator's Association outstanding Service Inside and Outside of the Profession Award.

 Sara Petipas, Office Manager

 A graduate of Massachusetts College of Art with a concentration in ceramics, Sara is a production potter by trade.
-For the past 30 years she has sold work at art festivals, in galleries, shops and museum stores throughout the north east.
+For the past 30 years she has sold work at art festivals, in galleries, shops and museum stores throughout the northeast.
 She has taught ceramics in studios, schools and recreational programs to students of all ages.
-Since 2011, Sara has taught ceramics and helped in the office at Kimball Jenkins and has recently taken on the roll of office manager.
-When she’s not in the office, in the studio or on the road, Sara likes to putter around her old farm house and tend to her ducks and chickens.
+Since 2011, Sara has taught ceramics and helped in the office at Kimball Jenkins, and has recently taken on the role of office manager.
+When she’s not in the office, in the studio or on the road, Sara likes to putter around her old farmhouse and tend to her ducks and chickens.